Sponge (band): Formation, Rotting Piñata, and Wax Ecstatic (1991–1998)

-New Pop Sunday, focus on side projects, and multiple lineup changes (1998–2003)
+New Pop Sunday and lineup changes (1999–2002)

 Sponge signed a new deal with Beyond Records and released their third album, New Pop Sunday, in 1999.
 The album was a departure from the grittier sound of their first two albums, featuring songs that were more pop rock in nature.
 The band also performed again at Edgefest and X-Fest that year.
 There wasn't much tour support from Beyond and the new album attracted little commercial attention; however, "Live Here Without You" was nominated for the Outstanding National Single award by the Detroit Music Awards Foundation in 2000.
-Around this time, the Cross brothers had gotten tired of touring and left Sponge.
+Around this time, the Cross brothers had gotten tired of touring and left Sponge, telling Dombroski they would "never do another van tour again".
 Grover also left shortly after, and ultimately, the band went on a brief hiatus.
 The remaining members (Mazzola and Dombroski) recruited Robby Graham on bass along with Paluzzi on drums to form the side project group Crud.

 In 2001, Dombroski was invited by Alice in Chains drummer Sean Kinney to jam with him in Seattle, along with bandmate Mike Inez on bass and Queensrÿche guitarist Chris DeGarmo.
 The supergroup independently recorded and released an EP entitled Microfish under the name Spys4Darwin.
 They performed at Endfest on August 4, 2001 and continued working together into the following year.
 Around this time, Dombroski also began performing and recording music with the side project group The Orbitsuns.
 It was also around this time that members of Crud (Dombroski, Mazzola, Paluzzi, and Graham) began performing as Sponge, but only for a handful of local shows.
 Dombroski and Mazzola then created a new solidified lineup of Sponge consisting of drummer Billy Adams, guitarist Kurt Marschke, and bassist Tim Krukowski.

-For All the Drugs in the World and The Man (2003–2007)
+For All the Drugs in the World, more lineup changes, and The Man (2003–2006)

 Sponge released their fourth studio album, For All the Drugs in the World, in 2003 through Idol Records.
 The album includes songs that were previously released independently by Sponge on an EP of the same name, which was only available at shows and on their website.
 The band toured with Soul Asylum, Gin Blossoms, Spin Doctors, The Verve Pipe, and The Presidents of the United States of America that year.
 During the midst of the album's promotion, Dombroski created a new lineup once again, albeit without other founding member Mazzola, replaced by guitarist Andy Patalan, while Marschke was replaced by guitarist Kyle Neely.
 At this point, Dombroski became the only remaining original member of Sponge.
 The band released another EP independently in 2005, entitled Hard to Keep My Cool.

 Sponge's fifth studio album, The Man, was also released in 2005 and includes songs from Hard to Keep My Cool plus new tracks.
 Both Crud and The Orbitsuns also released albums around this time as both projects became consistent endeavors for Dombroski.